boomboomllc/boomboomllc.github.io/tos.md

 - You must not request or collect BoomBoom usernames or passwords.
 - You must not post someone else’s private or confidential information without permission or do anything that violates someone else's rights, including intellectual property rights (e.g., copyright infringement, trademark infringement, counterfeit, or pirated goods).
 - You must not create derivative works from, or reverse engineer, any part of our Services (including modifying, translating, copying).
-- You must not upload any content (including username) which goes against the Community Guidelines.
 - You must not attempt to bypass, disable, or otherwise interfere with any technological measures designed to control or restrict access to the Service or its data.

 #### 5.5 Permissions you grant us

-By using BoomBoom, you grant us permission to display your username, profile picture, and details about your interactions (such as unlocking posts or following accounts) alongside advertisements, promotions, or sponsored content that you engage with.
+By using BoomBoom, you grant us permission to display your username, profile picture, and other public details (such as posts or ratings) alongside advertisements, promotions, or sponsored content that you engage with.
 This may include showing that you unlocked or interacted with a sponsored post from a business that has paid for advertising on BoomBoom.
 You acknowledge that you will not receive compensation for these displays.

-## 1. Content Unlocking & Access
+## 6. Content Unlocking & Access

 Some content on BoomBoom may require payment via our in-app currency to unlock.
+Prices and availability are determined by the creator.
+We do not guarantee continued availability of any specific content, and creators may remove or restrict access for potential purchasers at their discretion.

-All purchases are final, except in cases where a refund is required by law or at our discretion.
+All purchases of content within the app are final, except in cases where a refund is required by law or at our discretion.

 If your account is suspended or terminated for violating our policies, you may lose access to previously unlocked content without a refund.
-3. Free & Paid Content

-Content creators may offer free or paid posts.
-Prices and availability are determined by the creator.
-We do not guarantee continued availability of any specific content, and creators may remove or restrict access at their discretion.

-## 6. Payments and Financial Features
+## 7. Payments and Financial Features

-#### 6.1 In-App Purchases (IAP)
+#### 7.1 In-App Purchases (IAP)

-All purchases made via in-app payments are final.
-No refunds will be issued unless required by law.
-IAP transactions are processed through the respective app store (Apple App Store or Google Play Store), and their terms apply.
+In-app purchases or transactions are processed through the Apple App Store, and their terms apply.
+All purchases of in-app currency within the app are final, except in cases where a refund is required by law.

-#### 6.2 Payouts
+#### 7.2 Payouts

+##### 7.2.a Payout Methods

+Payouts for our in-app currency within the app will be processed exclusively through supported payment platforms, which currently include PayPal.
+In the future, we may introduce additional payout platforms such as Venmo or other payment services.
+The availability of payout platforms may vary by region and other eligibility factors.

 Users **18 years or older** may link a **verified PayPal account** to receive payouts.
 Users under 18 are prohibited from linking a PayPal account or receiving payouts.

 By linking a PayPal account, you explicitly agree to **all PayPal Terms of Service** and **Privacy Policy**, as stated in **[Clause 2: Third-Party Services & PayPal Integration](#2-third-party-services--paypal-integration)**.
 This includes, but is not limited to, compliance with PayPal's **Acceptable Use Policy**, **account verification requirements**, and **restrictions on payments**.
+If you do not accept PayPal’s terms, you must refrain from using PayPal-related features within the Service.

 Additionally, you agree that:
 - You may **only link and use a PayPal account registered in your own name**.
 Linking third-party or unauthorized accounts is strictly prohibited.
 - We **reserve the right to review and verify** any payout requests for compliance with these Terms.
+- You grant BoomBoom permission to access and process necessary account-related information as required by PayPal’s API.
+- You understand that BoomBoom is not responsible for PayPal’s services, availability, security, or any disputes related to PayPal transactions.
-- Payouts are **subject to processing delays, fees, and limitations** imposed by PayPal.
+- You understand that payouts are **subject to processing delays, fees, and limitations** imposed by PayPal.
 BoomBoom is not responsible for any issues arising from PayPal’s availability, security, or their enforcement of policies.
 - In cases of fraud, dispute, or violation of these Terms, we may **suspend, withhold, or revoke** any payouts at our sole discretion.

 By using PayPal for payouts, you acknowledge that PayPal is a third-party service, and **BoomBoom is not liable** for any issues, disputes, or financial losses related to your PayPal account or transactions.

+##### 7.2.b Payout Timeline

+Payouts will be initiated within 30 calendar days of the completion of a qualifying exchange.
+Processing times may vary depending on the payment platform’s policies and external factors, including but not limited to banking holidays, compliance reviews, or technical issues.
+Users acknowledge that the company is not liable for delays caused by the payment platform or external systems.

+##### 7.2.c Fees and Deductions

+All payouts are subject to any applicable transaction fees or service charges imposed by the payment platform.
+Such fees will be automatically deducted from the payout amount unless otherwise specified.
+Users are responsible for reviewing the payment platform’s fee structure prior to use.

+##### 7.2.d Future Platform Updates

+We reserve the right to add, remove, or modify supported payout platforms at our discretion.
+Users will be notified of any changes via in-app notifications or email updates, as applicable.

 ## 8. Modifications to the Service